 What is Jasmine Rice?

 Jasmine rice is originally from Thailand and mostly used in Southeast Asia cooking.
-This is a long-grain variety of rice that has a nutty flavour and a soft, sticky texture when cooked.
+This is a long-grain variety of rice that has a nutty flavor and a soft, sticky texture when cooked.
 The grains are thicker and shorter than Basmati Rice.
 Additionally, this rice is about three times stickier than American long-grain rice.
 There are two types of jasmine rice available, white and brown.
 When it comes to health, brown jasmine rice has greater health benefits than white jasmine rice.

 Ingredients that You Need